MMH08/Big-Data-Diabetes-Readmission-Prediction/README.md

 (5) Medications were administered during the encounter.

 Now, the new dataset contain 101,766 encounters for to analyze factors related to readmission as well as other outcomes pertaining to patients with diabetes.
 From the information available in the database, 55 features that describe the diabetic encounters were picked.
 The few of the attributes are patient number, race, gender, age, admission type, duration of stay in hospital, lab test, HbA1c test result, diagnosis, number of medication, diabetic medications.

 In our project, we will be using this new dataset and details of data can be found our  reference paper [1].
 The dataset is available in online https://www.hindawi.com/journals/bmri/2014/781670/ (as a Supplementary Material) and UCI Machine Learning Repository  (https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008).

-The dataset represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
-It includes over 50 features representing patient and hospital outcomes.

 ## Technologies and algorithms
 Technologies: Spark